In an astonishing first for Roma and Traveller people, a Romani artist is representing a national pavilion at the Venice Biennale 2022. Małgorzata...

 However, these disguising pseudonyms have led many to question the actual diversity of the Guerrilla Girls.
 They have responded that the founding group were primarily straight, white women.
 However, over time the group has become a diverse collective of artists who identify as women.

 Membership of the group is by invitation only.
 Although hundreds of women have participated over the years, two of the original founders, Frida Kahlo and Käthe Kollwitz have remained at the helm of this juggernaut.
 Given the duration of the collective’s activism – dating back to 1985 – the group is now multi-generational.
 Currently working alongside them is a young woman of color.
-She was recruited about fifteen years ago and goes by the name of the Pakistani artist Zubeida Agha.
+She was recruited about 15 years ago and goes by the name of the Pakistani artist Zubeida Agha.
 These three members appear to be the most visible and active participants at the moment.

 The Guerrilla Girls have not been immune to internal strife, growing pains and tensions.
 These led to what has comically been referred to as the banana split in 2000.
 Beneath this light-hearted characterization lay serious disagreements within the collective and brought about the formation of three independent groups that remain active today.
 Guerrilla Girls, Inc., as led by Frida Kahlo and Käthe Kollwitz, is a continuation of the original group whose activities are the focus of this article.
 They are also surveyed in the current publication of Guerrilla Girls: The Art of Behaving Badly.